I need some help

 Sep 02, 2014 3:10 pm

-I am to go to my daughter wedding on Sat.
+I am going to my daughter's wedding on Saturday.
 I have nothing to wear.
-I have been shopping for hour looking for something to wear.
-My colostomy in more out front and very hard to hide.
-Does any one have any ideas for me.
-I already have to go around my ex and his new wife I don't want to be more uncomfortable with thinking everybody can see my colostomy.
-Thank you
+I have been shopping for hours looking for something to wear.
+My colostomy is more out front and very hard to hide.
+Does anyone have any ideas for me?
+I already have to go around my ex and his new wife.
+I don't want to be more uncomfortable thinking everybody can see my colostomy.
+Thank you.

 blueonthetyne